Cadasta/cadasta-docs/en/04-records.md

 ![](/assets/add-location-02.png)

 Here, you'll also be asked to provide some information about your location (shown on the right).
-If you're using the [minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) , you'll just need to indicate the type of location.

-If you're using the [standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx), you'll be asked to specify the following (as shown above):
+This might be information like:

 * [Location type](#location-types)
 * Name of Location